unixtime/frouter/README.md

 Key Components:
 * File Watcher: Monitors specified directories for any changes (e.g., file additions, modifications).
 It triggers events based on filesystem activities.
 * Configuration (config.toml): Contains the rules and settings for how files should be processed and routed.
 This includes target directories for different file types, whether SHA256 hashing is used, and logging preferences.
 * Event Handler & File Processing Logic: Receives filesystem events from the File Watcher.
 It reads the configuration to determine how to process and route files (e.g., where to move files based on their extensions).
-It also handles file hashing to avoid duplicate processing and ensures that only unique files are routed.
+It also handles file hashing to avoid duplicate processing and ensures that unique files are routed.
 * SHA256 Hash: Used to compute unique hashes for files to manage duplicates effectively.
 * File I/O (Copy/Delete): Performs the actual file operations, like copying files to their target directories as specified in the configuration and then deleting them from their original location if required.
 * Logging (File & DB): Logs events and errors either to a file or a database, depending on the configuration settings.
 This includes logging file routing actions, errors encountered during processing, and system messages.